Lyme Arthritis Symptoms in Children: Knee Swelling and Limping

 - A rash was absent or unnoticed

-- Symptoms appear weeks or months after infection
+- Symptoms appear long after infection

-- Joint swelling resembles other arthritis conditions
+- Joint swelling resembles other conditions

 Evidence From a Pediatric Study